 We and our nationwide network represent residents of nursing homes, assisted living facilities and hospices.
 We also accept cases from families of those residents as well as homebound patients who were neglected or abused by a homecare service.
 Our mission is simple, we protect our older and disabled clients.

-To learn more, visit our nursing home abuse information page.
+To learn more, visit our nursing home coronavirus medical neglect information information page.
 Ready to see if you have a case?
-Contact us online, by email [hidden email] or by phone at 833.201.1555.
+Contact us online, by email [hidden email] or by phone at 833-201-1555.
 Simply because you are in a nursing home doesn’t mean you must suffer poor care.